verdaccio/website/website/translated_docs/pt-BR/best-practices.md

     proxy: npmjs
 ```

-This configuration will **avoid to looking up incessably to external registries**, merging external metadata and download external tarballs.
+This configuration will **avoid downloading needlessly to external registries**, merging external metadata and download external tarballs.

 ## Server